jurmann/google-scholar-scraper/README.md

 ### Install Code

-1) Clone repository the repo: `git clone https://github.com/jurmann/google-scholar-scraper.git`
+1) Clone the repository: `git clone https://github.com/jurmann/google-scholar-scraper.git`
 2) Create a virtual environment: `virtualenv env`
     - if you don't have virtualenv run `pip install virtualenv`
     - if you don't have pip run `sudo easy_install pip`